 Though she'd soon become a breakout star, these practices stayed with Garland for years to come.
 She said later: "From the time I was 13, there was a constant struggle between MGM and me—whether or not to eat, how much to eat, what to eat.
 I remember this more vividly than anything else about my childhood."

 READ MORE: Judy Garland Was Put on a Strict Diet and Encouraged to Take "Pep Pills" While Filming The Wizard of Oz

 No one stood up for the star

 Garland's father died in 1935, a short time after she'd signed on at MGM.
 She continued to have a difficult relationship with her mother, who was on the MGM payroll herself.
 (Their relationship worsened when her mother married again; Garland hated her stepfather, as well as the fact that the marriage took place on the fourth anniversary of her father's death.)
 When Garland started to capture the public's attention and MGM wanted to capitalize on its young star, no one was worried about her long-term interests.

 In both 1937 and 1938, Garland spent periods making two films at a time.
 She could spend three hours in school and two hours in singing rehearsal before she even stepped in front of the cameras, and it wasn't unusual for her workday to end at 4 or 5 a.m.

-To maintain this schedule, an exhausted Garland again turned to pills, which she called her "bolts and jolts."
+To maintain this schedule, an exhausted Garland again turned to pills.
 It was the kick-off to a destructive pattern that would continue for years.
 Though she remained a vibrant performer during the ensuing lifetime of addiction, Garland would also experience a rash of career and money troubles.
 Her substance abuse problems culminated in her early death from an accidental overdose in 1969.